 Earning the most weight out of any of our rating metrics, the set of tests comprising our Smoothie metric take credit for 30% of the total score.
 We ranked and compared the performance of each blender at making a green smoothie, fruit and oat smoothie, and a berry smoothie, as well as an Oreo malt.
 The Cuisinart performed exceptionally well.

-We used the "Fruit Smoothie" setting, which ran the Hurricane for about 45 seconds.
+We used the Hurricane's "Fruit Smoothie" setting, which ran the blender for about 45 seconds.

-The Cuisinart is all set for the dishwasher, with the pitcher, blades, and lid all completely fine being put in the dishwasher.
+The Cuisinart is all set for the dishwasher, including the pitcher, blades, and lid.
 The pitcher is large enough to wash easily by hand and can be placed back on the base to dry.
 This model has a digital timer and a handful of presets, like Clean, Soup, Smoothies, and Ice Crush.
 You also have the option of selecting Fruit or Green for the smoothie preset.
 The presets are clearly labeled and easy to understand.

 The Hurricane did extremely well in our nut butter test, creating a nice and creamy spread after about 8 minutes of blending.
 We used a pound of almonds and honey roasted peanuts, as well as some oil for our recipe.
 This blender also made quick work of our tomato soup, creating a silky-smooth soup that poured right through our sieve.

 Taking credit for the remaining 15% of the overall score, our Grinding metric consisted of three tests.
-We ground corn meal from popcorn, made powdered sugar, and grated parmesan cheese.
-The Hurricane finished out our review with a solid performance, earning an 8 out of 10 for its showing.
+The Hurricane finished out our review with a solid performance.

 Following the manufacturer's directions for making powdered sugar yielded poor results, but the Hurricane actually made excellent powdered sugar when it was given some additional time.